keithowino/top-calculator/README.md

 ## Take Backs...

-1. I learned more about event listeners for instance how to make it listens to specific targeted node, check this snippet.
+1. I learned more about event listeners for instance how to make it listen to specific targeted node, check this snippet.

     ```js
     e.target.innerHTML = 'AC';
     ```
 2. Learned more about the onclick="" event listener.
-3. I don't get why `querySelector()` does not work in an instance like this where the `.value` syntax is used but instade it works with `getElementById()`.
+3. I don't get why `querySelector()` does not work in an instance like this where the `.value` syntax is used but instead it works with `getElementById()`.
     ```js
     const element = document.querySelector('.node');
     const action = () => {